slg74/kush/README.md

-# Covert Shell — ICMP & DNS
+# Covert Shell — ICMP, DNS & HTTPS

-Remote shell implementations that tunnel commands over ICMP echo packets and DNS TXT records.
+Remote shell implementations that tunnel commands over ICMP echo packets, DNS TXT records, and HTTPS.
 Each protocol has a Python version and a C version.

 > **For authorized security research and CTF use only.**
 > Do not use against systems you don't own or have written permission to test.